 Even if you don’t know much about women or marketing, you can understand how an 18 year old’s shopping behavior is going to be extremely different from a 60-year-old’s.

 An 18-year-old is shopping for herself for the first time.
 As a brand, you have an opportunity to create a first impression and get them hooked on your brand.
 Alternately, a 60-year-old already knows what she likes.
-You’d need to focus your efforts on switching them from them current toilet paper brand to yours (or if she’s already buying yours, then the focus is on how you get them to buy more of it).
+You’d need to focus your efforts on switching them from their current toilet paper brand to yours (or if she’s already buying yours, then the focus is on how you get them to buy more of it).

 Those are two very different marketing goals.

 As a result, the campaign was a wash.
 We did the only thing we could: used a discount as our appeal to the customer.
 This is not a strategy I recommend as it attracts people who are after a discount instead of loyalists, but we didn’t have much of a choice.

 In marketing and sales: If you try to appeal to everyone, you’ll appeal to no one.